Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The warm-up ride will give you the opportunity to become familiar with your bike as you ride country roads with little traffic.
-The ride is fairly level, mostly through lovely forests and farmlands and following the banks of the Ulla River.
+The warm-up ride offers a chance to get comfortable with your bike as you pedal along quiet country roads.
+The route is mostly level, winding through scenic forests and farmland, and following the banks of the Ulla River.

 Included Meals: Lunch, Dinner

-This evening, you may walk through the neighboring historic district, a spectacular cluster of mansions that has been declared a Site of Cultural Interest by the Spanish government.
-Perhaps pause at one of the traditional cafés for a glass of local wine such as a refreshing glass of albariño, known locally as the “wine of the sea” for the coastal vineyards that produce it and for its compatibility with seafood.
-After, enjoy dinner on your own at one of the numerous restaurants in the Old Town; your trip leaders will give you recommendations.
+This evening, you may stroll through the neighboring historic district—a spectacular cluster of mansions designated a Site of Cultural Interest by the Spanish government.
+Perhaps pause at a traditional café to enjoy a glass of albariño, the region’s signature “wine of the sea,” celebrated for both its coastal origin and perfect pairing with seafood.
+Dinner is on your own tonight at one of the many restaurants in the Old Town; your trip leaders will be happy to offer recommendations.

 Today's Ride Choices